AdobeDocs/campaign-standard.es-ES/help/designing/using/quick-start.md

 * **Texto con personalización**

 1. En Componentes **** de contenido, arrastre y suelte el texto en uno de los componentes de estructura.
-1. Haga clic en el componente e introduzca el texto.
+1. Click on the component and enter your text.
-1. Para agregar un campo de personalización, haga clic en **Insertar campo** de personalización en la barra de herramientas.
+1. To add a personalization field, click **Insert personalization field** in the toolbar.
-1. Seleccione el campo que necesita, como Nombre.
+1. Select the field you need, such as First Name.

 ![](assets/edit-text-quick-start.png)

 * **HTML**

-1. En Componentes **** de contenido, arrastre y suelte HTML en uno de los componentes de estructura.
+1. In **Content Components**, drag and drop HTML into one of your structure components.
-1. Haga clic en **Mostrar el código** fuente.
+1. Click **Show the source code**.
-1. Escriba el contenido HTML.
+1. Enter your HTML content.
 1. Haga clic en **Save**.

 ![](assets/html-component-source-code.png)

 Si está familiarizado con HTML, puede copiar y pegar el código HTML del pie de página original mediante el componente de **[!UICONTROL Html]** contenido.
-Para obtener más información sobre esto, consulte [Acerca de los componentes](../../designing/using/designing-from-scratch.md#about-content-components)de contenido.
+For more on this, see [About content components](../../designing/using/designing-from-scratch.md#about-content-components).

 ![](assets/des_loading_compatible_fragment_9.png)